DevUt/GateNotesObsidian/Operating System/Virtual Memory Management/Demand Paging.md

 - We use stack based algorithm to implement LRU.
 - One another method to implement LRU is Counters.
 	- We associate a counter with every entry.
+	- *Reference bit* is used which tells us that the page was referenced in the last clock cycle.

 ## Most recently used
 - Replace the page that was used most recently